 The Benefits of a Thai Re-Entry Permit

 A re-entry permit allows visitors to leave Thailand for a brief period of time to travel to another country and then re-enter Thailand on the same visa.
 You neither give up the days remaining on your original Thai visa nor do you have to make arrangements to get a new Thai visa before coming back to Thailand.

 Why is this great?

 For starters, it’s helpful for tourists who’ve been suddenly presented with an amazing opportunity to travel to another country but still want to finish their original time in Thailand.

 It offers relief for teachers, students, or retirees who have a year-long Thai visa and need or want to leave the country for a vacation or travel experience.

 It’s also essential in cases of emergencies where foreign visitors must leave the country but have every intention of coming back to Thailand.

 A Thai re-entry permit completely eliminates the hassle of rounding up the correct supporting paperwork for a completely new Thai visa, traveling to a Royal Thai Embassy or Consulate, and paying for the application.
 That itself is priceless!

 Thai Re-Entry Permit Application Requirements

 If your Thai visa expires before you return to Thailand, then you won’t need a re-entry permit.
-If you still have time left on your visa when you want to return to Thailand, then you will need to apply for a re-entry permit.
+If you still have time left on your Thai Tourist or Non Immigrant Visa when you want to return to Thailand, then you will need to apply for a re-entry permit.

 To apply for a re-entry permit, you will need:

-- Passport with a valid Thai visa (you cannot get a re-entry permit on a 15- or 30-day visa exempt stamp)
+- Passport with a valid Thai visa (you cannot get a re-entry permit on a 30-day Visa Exempt Stamp or Visa On Arrival)

 - Copies of the photo page, current visa page, and immigration departure card

 - Copy of extension stamp page (applicable to Non Immigrant Thai visas)

 - Re-Entry Permit application (form TM.8) that is provided at your local Thai Immigration Office

 - One 2″ x 2″ passport photo